 Eurail pass validity

-The Eurail Select Pass (3, 4 or 5 countries) is the only Eurail pass that you can use for train travel in Montenegro.
-Montenegro and Serbia count together as 1 country.
-This Eurail pass is valid on all domestic trains operated by the national railways of Montenegro.
+The Eurail Global Pass and the Eurail Select Pass can be used for train travel in Montenegro.
+Montenegro and Serbia count together as 1 country in the Eurail Select Pass.
+These Eurail passes are valid on all domestic trains operated by the national railways of Montenegro.

 The Podgorica - Bar railway is the backbone of the Montenegrin railway system.
 It has features such as the Mala Rijeka viaduct (highest railway viaduct in the world) and the 6.2 km (38 mi) long Sozina tunnel.

 InterCity (IC) trains connect Podgorica and Bar.
 Local trains serve the other stations.

 The main train routes in Montenegro are: